joe-at-da/face-swap/docs/supabase_automation.md

 The system implements the following logic to segment clips by speaker:

+1. **Speaker Identification**: The system combines facial recognition and voice recognition results to identify speakers in the video.

-1. Segments from the same speaker that are less than 60 seconds apart are merged
+2. **Segment Merging**: Segments from the same speaker that are less than 60 seconds apart are merged into a single clip.
+This handles cases where an MP briefly pauses during their speech.

-2. Transcripts from merged segments are concatenated
-3. For overlapping segments, the highest confidence score is used
-4. Each speaker segment becomes a separate clip in the `parliament_member_clips` table
+3. **Clip Boundaries**: A new clip is created when:
+   - A different MP starts speaking
+   - The same MP resumes speaking after a pause of more than 60 seconds

+4. **Transcript Extraction**: For each clip, the system extracts the relevant portion of the transcript based on the start and end timestamps.

+5. **Confidence Scoring**: Each clip includes a confidence score derived from the recognition results, indicating the system's confidence in the speaker identification.

+6. **Face-Voice Matching**: When both facial and voice recognition identify the same MP, the confidence score is increased.
+In cases of conflict, the system uses the recognition method with the higher confidence score.

 ## Usage Examples